 Equally powerful tools are interactive radio and community radio.
-ENGOs are utilizing both of these facilities for environmental purposes (Kalas & Finlay, 2009).
-World Association of Community Radio Broadcasters (AMARC) initiated various environmental projects in different countries.
-Community radios in Madagascar, Peru, Uruguay and Argentina are some of their successful projects (AMARC website).
-Interactive radios are rapidly becoming popular.
-Public interact with the broadcasters via cell phone, SMS, email, Social Networking Sites.
-Furthermore, many ENGOs have established their interactive radio stations (Kalas & Finlay, 2009).
+ENGOs are utilizing both of these facilities 191 for environmental purposes (Kalas & Finlay, 2009).
+World Association of Community Radio Broadcasters 192 (AMARC) initiated various environmental projects in different countries.
+Community radios in Madagascar, 193 Peru, Uruguay and Argentina are some of their successful projects (AMARC website).
+Interactive radios are 194 rapidly becoming popular.
+Public interact with the broadcasters via cell phone, SMS, email, Social Networking 195 Sites.
+Furthermore, many ENGOs have established their interactive radio stations (Kalas & Finlay, 2009). to 196 be a universal consensus among the citizens living in different parts of the planet earth that climate change is a 197 serious threat that needs to be addressed immediately.
+The polls show that people are even willing to deal with 198 this issue at the cost of their budgets.
+Of course exceptions do exist, just as exceptions exist in any territorial 199 society.
+However in general, one can see the rise of global consciousness on the issue of climate change (World 200 Bank, 2009).
+It is not argued that public opinion about climate change is solely determined by the ICTs, however, 201

-Moreover, global public opinion surveys also show the concern of citizens across globe.
-There seems to be a universal consensus among the citizens living in different parts of the planet earth that climate change is a serious threat that needs to be addressed immediately.
-The polls show that people are even willing to deal with this issue at the cost of their budgets.
-Of course exceptions do exist, just as exceptions exist in any territorial society.
-However in general, one can see the rise of global consciousness on the issue of climate change (World Bank, 2009).
-It is not argued that public opinion about climate change is solely determined by the ICTs, however, the potential significance of ICTs in this process can not be underestimated.
+${\rm 202}$ $\,$ the potential significance of ICTs in this process can not be underestimated.

-b) Engaging citizens
+9 b) Engaging citizens

 ICTs have immense potential to enable civil society to get citizens engaged in the struggle to combat this issue.
-This engagement can be in the shape of individual or collective green actions.
-ICTs particularly cell phone has made it easy and swift to communicate to citizens and motivate them for any action.
-The Billion Acts of Green (BAG) campaign is a good example of how ICTs can raise civic engagement for the environmental cause.
-The BAG campaign is a transnational effort meant to encourage simple actions on behalf of the planet in the shape of commitments from individuals and organizations to exhibit the collective power of service to the planet.
-The campaign was launched by the Earth Day Network on the eve of 2010's Earth Day, the BAG utilized social media that facilitated enhanced public participation in this global effort.
-Facebook and twitter apps encouraged users to promise at least one "act of green" and share it with members of their social network.
-The BAG campaign was extremely successful, and succeeded in registering over 5 million pledges (website of the campaign).
-BAG is still functional on facebook and is discovering innovative ways to help this cause from the global public.
+204 This engagement can be in the shape of individual or collective green actions.
+ICTs particularly cell phone has 205 made it easy and swift to communicate to citizens and motivate them for any action.
+The Billion Acts of Green 206 (BAG) campaign is a good example of how ICTs can raise civic engagement for the environmental cause.
+The 207 BAG campaign is a transnational effort meant to encourage simple actions on behalf of the planet in the shape 208 of commitments from individuals and organizations to exhibit the collective power of service to the planet.
+The 209 campaign was launched by the Earth Day Network on the eve of 2010's Earth Day, the BAG utilized social media 210 that facilitated enhanced public participation in this global effort.
+Facebook and twitter apps encouraged users 211 to promise at least one "act of green" and share it with members of their social network.
+The BAG campaign 212 213 was extremely successful, and succeeded in registering over 5 million pledges (website of the campaign).
+BAG is 214 still functional on facebook and is discovering innovative ways to help this cause from the global public.